What do we mean by Dumping?

 What are the Advantages of Dumping?

-Let us have a look at the advantages of dumping in international trade in detail.
+In detail, let us look at the advantages of dumping in international trade.

 Advantages to the Exporter or the Dumping Nation